On The large Time Asymptotics of Schr\"odinger type equations with General Data: Introduction

-where $P_c$ represents the projection onto the continuous spectral component of $H_a$.
-This construction can be readily extended to cases where the asymptotic dynamics are nonlinear.
-In practice, we need to choose $J_a$ from a partition of unity that is equal to $1$ in the extended phase space where the asymptotic solution converges, and should also decay (in some vague sense) in the region where the interaction coupling the channel $a$ to the rest of the solution occurs, to be practical.
-Finally, to establish the existence of the limit, we utilize Cook's method.}
+Here $J_a$ denotes some operator with norm $1$ and {we take $J_a=\mathcal F_c(\frac{|x-2Pt|}{t^\alpha}\leq 1)$ for the free channel wave operator.
+See~\eqref{def: F}-\eqref{eq: Fj<} for the definition of $\mathcal F_c$.
+See also \cite {SS1987}}.
+This construction can be easily generalized to the case {where} the {\it asymptotic} dynamics is nonlinear.
+In practice, we should choose $J_a$ to be a member of a partition of unity which is supported on the extended phase space where the solution is expected to converge; to be useful, it should also be decaying (in some vague sense) on the support of the interaction that couples the channel $a$ to the rest of the solution.